gopinathan-1806/os-update-automation/README.md

-## Make some POD to fail and testing the code
+## Intentionally causing the POD-health to fail for testing the code.

 ```
 root@test-vsi:~/reboot# ./latest.sh